‘Paranormal Lockdown’ S2E10: Rampart Street Murder House Preview

 Paranormal Lockdown S2E10 takes a slightly different approach this week, investigating not only a smaller property than usual but one whose violent history wasn’t so long ago.
-Instead of a sprawling mansion or abandoned asylum, this week on Paranormal Lockdown Nick Groff and Katrina Weidman investigate the Rampart Street Murder House in New Orleans, Louisiana.
+Instead of a sprawling mansion or abandoned asylum, this week on Paranormal Lockdown, Nick Groff and Katrina Weidman investigate the Rampart Street Murder House in New Orleans, Louisiana.
 Unlike most of the properties the paranormal team investigates, the events suspected of triggering the paranormal activity at this location didn’t occur in another century, but just a little over a decade ago.
 In fact, this episode was filmed during the 10th anniversary of the murder/suicide that took place there.

 Warning: very mild spoilers follow.